2018 Board of Directors Reports

-Our club is devoted to the Bohemian Wirehaired Pointing Griffon, also known as the Cesky Fousek.
-The Cesky Fousek is one of several breeds in the griffon family.
+Our club is devoted to the Cesky Fousek, also known as the Bohemian Wirehaired Pointing Griffon.
+The Cesky Fousek is one of several breeds categorized by FCI as “griffons”.
 There are several branches of the family, but we think that the Cesky Fousek is the best breed for the person who wants both an enthusiastic, versatile hunting dog and a great family companion.
 The Fousek is a cooperative dog that hunts for you and with you.
 Whether pursuing grouse in the thickets of New England, pheasants in the Dakotas or chukars in the coulees of the Snake River, the Cesky Fousek loves to hunt point and retrieve for you.
 Is waterfowl your game?
 The Cesky Fousek has the affinity for water and determination to track down and retrieve ducks, whether you are prowling a creek bottom, laying out in the field or ambushing from a coastal marsh blind.
 And if blood tracking deer or finding shed antlers is your game, the esky Fousek is happy to do it with you.
 But hunting season is short, and the modern owner also wants a dog that loves kids and hanging out with the family.
 The Cesky Fousek wants to be your buddy, and he won’t take the leg off the mailman.

 What’s In a Name?

 The Fédération Cynologique Internationale classification system identifies where our dogs fits into the over-all griffon scheme of things.
 It also makes clear that Bohemian Wirehaired Pointing Griffon and Cesky Fousek are simply English and Czech language labels for the same dog and not to be confused with the Korthals variety.

 In its homeland, the breed is known as the Cesky Fousek, so many organizations have simply adopted that name.
 However, FCI recognizes different names in different languages: in addition to Cesky Fousek: